amira-ahmed2/amira-ahmed2/README.md

  A passionate frontend developer from Egypt

-🌱 I’m currently studying in ALX Africa ( Software Engineer )
+🌱 I’m currently studying in Frontend developer

 📫 How to reach amiraamin166@gmail.com